Ridge Regression

 introduces on the selected coefficients.

-weakly predictive features.
-PCA, by contrast, constructs new variables (linear combinations of the originals) that capture directions of maximal
+PCA, by contrast, constructs new variables, linear combinations of the originals, that capture directions of

-variance, improving numerical stability for correlated features at the cost of direct interpretability.
-In practice, one can combine both approaches -
+maximal variance.
+This improves numerical stability for correlated features at the cost of direct

-reducing to a moderate number of principal components and then applying Lasso - when both compression and sparsity are needed.
+reducing to a moderate number of principal components and then applying Lasso.